 - Austria Wirtschaftsservice (AWS) - The Austrian Science Board;

 - Austrian Council for Research and Technology Development;

 - Federal Ministry for Transport, Innovation and Technology (BMVIT);

-Current funding programmes include:
+Current funding sources and programmes include:

 - Mobility of the Future (MOTF) (2012-2020) - Mission-oriented research and development program to help Austria create a transport system designed to meet future mobility and social challenges;